 For Spanish mackerel, SEDAR 28 (2013) used the following discard mortality rate of 10% for the commercial sector utilizing hook-and-line gear, 100% for commercial gillnet, 22% for the recreational headboat fishery, and 20% for the recreational private and charter.
 Commercial discard mortality recommended for shrimp trawl use is 100%.
-There is no evidence that the Gulf Spanish mackerel fishery is adversely affecting seabirds or marine mammals.
+There is no evidence that the Gulf Spanish mackerel portion of the CMP fishery is adversely affecting seabirds or marine mammals.